 The ancient form of gentle exercise known as Tai Chi has been shown to be a great way to improve a person’s health and wellbeing.
 However, little is known about how it can benefit people with dementia.
-This study will test the benefits of Tai Chi for people with dementia and their informal carers’ health and wellbeing.
+This study tested the benefits of Tai Chi for people with dementia and their informal carers’ health and wellbeing.

-Dr Samuel Nyman was funded by a National Institute for Health Research (NIHR) Career Development Fellowship Award for this project.
-This was independent research funded by the NIHR.
-The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.